ietf-wg-cellar/ebml-specification/specification.markdown

 type: Unsigned Integer

 description: The version of the `DocTypeExtension`.
-Different `ExtensionVersion` values of the same `DocType`+`DocTypeVersion`+`ExtensionName` tuple MAY contain completely different sets of extra `Elements`.
+Different `DocTypeExtensionVersion` values of the same `DocType`+`DocTypeVersion`+`DocTypeExtensionName` tuple MAY contain completely different sets of extra `Elements`.
 And `EBML Reader` MAY support multiple versions of the same `DocTypeExtension`, only one or none.

 ## Global Elements